 Registering to vote

-If you want to vote in the district and parish election on 2 May you'll need to need to make sure you have registered by 12 April.
+If you want to vote in the European Parliament elections on 23 May you'll need to need to make sure you have registered by 7 May.

 If you are not already registered to vote you can apply online.
 It's simple, quick and secure.